 Coconut milk is something that you often have lurking at the back of your cupboard but you are never quite sure what to do with it.
 It is also an ingredient that is readily available from almost any grocery store.

-There are lots of exciting recipes you can make with coconut milk that will excite your taste buds and leave you feeling satisfied.
+There are lots of exciting recipes you can make with coconut milk that will stimulate your taste buds and leave you feeling satisfied.

 We have put together a list of the 30 best recipes with coconut milk that are easy to make.
 Have fun trying some new foods and cooking these meals for your friends and family.
 Whether you are looking for a curry, a dessert, a soup or a side dish, this list has it all.

-There are vegan recipes, vegetarian recipes, dairy-free recipes, egg-free recipes, and gluten free recipes, so if you have friends or family members with different dietary requirements you will still be able to cook them something tasty with coconut milk.
+There are vegan recipes, vegetarian recipes, dairy-free recipes, egg-free recipes, and gluten free recipes.
+And this is one of the great things about coconut milk – if you have friends or family with different dietary requirements you can still cook them something tasty with coconut milk.

-Keep reading to find your new favorite recipe with coconut milk to broaden your horizons.
-Your weekly meal plan will never need to feel dull and repetitive again!
+Keep reading to find your new favorite recipe with coconut milk whilst broadening your culinary horizons.
+Your weekly meal plan will never feel dull and repetitive again!